marinct/ng-lightning/src/app/components/modals/docs/README.md

 **Accessibility and Keyboard interactions**:

-  * Focus is trapped, meaning that `Tab` key at bottom of modal cycles focus back to first focusable element at top of modal
   * `Esc` key closes the modal
+  * `Tab` key at bottom of modal cycles focus back to first focusable element at top of modal
+  * `Shift+Tab` keys at top of modal cycle focus back to last focusable element at bottom of modal